nehapraksh/ImgurAPIDemo/README.md

 # ImgurAPIDemo
 It is an native Android App that searches for the top images of the week from the Imgur gallery and display it in a list.
 It is developed in Java.
 This app retrieves data from a Imgur API using Retrofit2,and it uses Retrofit2 Gson converter for absorving the JSON response.

-# Instruction to run the app
+# Instructions to run the app
 Step 1: Download the zip file or Clone with HTTPS in the Android studio

 Step 2: Extract the zip folder